maefahluang-uni/05-db-ayeminaung-coding/README.md

 - `data.sql` contains insert statements for dummy users.
 Find where this file is and explain what it is used for?

 ```
-    data.sql is a script contains SQL statements.
+    data.sql is a script contains SQL statements.It locates under resources folder.
 This file is automatically detected and executed by Spring's data initialization feature.
 ```

 ## User Reservice - Complete the code